MrDio/RobotSkill-RectDect/README.md

 ## Credits
 Janfabian Fabriczeck

 Firat Susan

-Parts of the Algorithm derived from [here](https://stackoverflow.com/questions/8667818/opencv-c-obj-c-detecting-a-sheet-of-paper-square-detection/8863060)
+Parts of the Algorithm and image derived from [here](https://stackoverflow.com/questions/8667818/opencv-c-obj-c-detecting-a-sheet-of-paper-square-detection/8863060)